8adiq/chatr/README.md

 # chatr

-A fullstack authentication application with a FastAPI backend and a React (Vite) frontend.
+A fullstack application with a FastAPI backend and a React (Vite) frontend.
 Supports user registration, login, JWT-based authentication, profile viewing, and social features like posts, comments, and likes.

 ---